sailfish009/openstructure/modules/seq/base/doc/seq.rst

   .. method:: FindSequence(name)

-    Find sequence with given name.
+    :return: Sequence with given *name*.
 If the alignment contains several sequences with the same name, the first sequence is returned.

   .. method:: SetSequenceName(seq_index, name)

-    Set the name of the sequence at index `seq_index` to name
+    Set the name of the sequence at index `seq_index` to `name` (see :attr:`SequenceHandle.name`).

-  .. method:: SetSequenceOffset(seq_index, offset)

-    Set the sequence offset of sequence at index `seq_index`

   .. method:: Copy()